animshamura/Docker-Build/README.md

 git push -u origin main
 ```
 **Step 4: Create a Dockerfile.** <br/><br/>
-As from the initialization, 'maven:3.8.3-openjdk-17' has been selected as the base image having all the requirements matched up.
-All files in the 'src' folder will be copied to the image's '/home/app/src' directory and so the pom.xml to the
-'/home/app' directory.
-The 'mvn clean package' command clears the target directory.
-It builds the project and packages in the resulting JAR file into the target directory without running unit tests during the build.

 ```
 # Use OpenJDK as the base image for building
 FROM openjdk:17 AS builder